-- (1) will remain on the list for a period of 3 years, absent exceptional circumstances or removal for cause, renewable by the Department, with prior notification to the Commission, for additional 3-year terms; - (2) shall not be subject to any instructions from, or be affiliated with, either party, or any participating organization, or the U.S., EU, or any EU Member State or any other governmental authority, public authority, or enforcement authority; and - (3) must be admitted to practice law in the United States and be experts in U.S. privacy law, with expertise in EU data protection law.
+(1) will remain on the list for a period of 3 years, absent exceptional circumstances or removal for cause, renewable by the Department, with prior notification to the Commission, for additional 3-year terms;

+- (2) shall not be subject to any instructions from, or be affiliated with, either party, or any participating organization, or the U.S., UK or any other governmental authority, public authority, or enforcement authority; and - (3) must be admitted to practice law in the United States and be experts in U.S. privacy law, with expertise in UK data protection law.